Se habla español

 The holiday season is in full swing, which can mean a busy schedule of activities, parties, and get-togethers with friends and loved ones.
 The overwhelming number of events and commitments usually means more travel by car, often in adverse weather conditions.
 So, while we may have less time, this is no time to forget about routine maintenance on our trusted vehicles.
 Tire pressure checks are simple preventive maintenance that can help ensure your safe commute and travel.

-It only takes a few minutes to do tire pressure checks; anyone can do it using a standard air pressure gauge.
-Tire pressure checks can be the difference between arriving safely or being stranded on a busy highway, potentially missing out on valued time with family and friends.
+Tire pressure checks only take a few minutes; anyone can do them using a standard air pressure gauge.
+They can be the difference between arriving safely or being stranded on a busy highway, potentially missing out on valued time with family and friends.

 Understanding the Impact of Tire Tread Depth on Safety